-Learning Differences
+Learning Differences and Accomodations

-CDU recognizes that learning styles vary, and learning differences exist among students capable of doing university-level work.
+CDU recognizes that learning styles vary, and learning differences exist among students capable of doing college work.
 Any student who requests specific accommodations should submit documentation verifying the need for eligibility under the American Disabilities Act (ADA) of 1990 and Section 504 of the Federal Rehabilitation Act of 1973.
-This documentation should be sent to CDU Admissions 30 days prior to the beginning of a course or program.
+This documentation should be sent to Admissions 30 days prior to the beginning of a course or program.

 Documentation must include:

-- The credentials of a qualified professional, such as a physician or licensed psychologist, who can attest to the need for accommodation based on a clinical diagnosis. - A qualified professional's description of the following:
+• The credentials of a qualified professional, such as a physician or licensed psychologist, who can attest to the need for accommodation based on a clinical diagnosis.